Carina-P/Love-Pilates/README.md

 - As a user I want a **link to join a online class**.
 [Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-join.jpg)
 - As a user I want **quotes and photos**.
 [Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-quotes.jpg)
 Especially for potential clients:
-- As a user I want to get a **"feeling for the studio"**, what it offers, the atmosphere and how professionel they are. - Se all implementations.
+- As a user I want to get a **"feeling for the studio"**, what it offers, the atmosphere and how professionel they are.
+I decided that all the other user stories together fulfills this userstory.
+So look at all other implementations.
 - As a user I want to **sign up for membership**.
 [Implementation](https://github.com/Carina-P/Love-Pilates/blob/master/wireframes/implementation-signup.jpg)

 ### How the features are prioritized:
 1. **Sign up for membership** - important way to keep in touch with clients especially during pandemic, so they remember the studio when times are normal again.
 But only important once for each client.
 Put the sign up late but a clear link early in the page.
-2. **Link to the digital class** - important for regular clients and probably what they use the site to most of the time.
+2. **Link to the digital class** - important for regular clients and probably what they use the site to, most of the time.
 Have a link early in the page.
-3. **The classes schedule** - important for regular clients and probably what they use the site to most of the time
+3. **The classes schedule** - important for regular clients and probably something they use a lot
-4. **What classes** are offered and what do you need to take part - important for potential clients and for regular clients who for example wants to test another type of class
+4. **What classes** are offered and what do you need to take part - important for potential clients and for regular clients who, for example, wants to test another type of class
 5. **What is Pilates** - information for potential clients - **Comment** This is near the top in the flow since it is natural to have this information early
 6. **Information about the studio** - shows it is a professional studio and it is also to remind about and find the studio when everything is back to normal
 7. **Information about the instructors** - to show that this is a professional studio